 - Evidence of previous research experience such as a master’s thesis or scholarly paper, work on a research project, publication in a professional journal, or presentation at a professional conference.

 - A completed Criminal Background Statement of Understanding Form.

 - A resume or curriculum vita.

 Persons are admitted to the program once a year with enrollment starting fall semester.
 The deadline for submitting applications for admission is December 1st for the following fall semester.

 Requirements for the Doctor of Philosophy Degree in School Psychology

 The student must meet the requirements specified below.
 Students who hold an Educational Specialist or a Master of Arts degree in School Psychology may already meet some of these requirements.
 Student's doctoral plans must be approved by faculty and be consistent with the following requirements.

-- Complete at least 3 credits in CEP 994K Internship in Ph.D.
-School Psychology, for supervision purposes, during the time of the internship.
+- Internship.
+Participate in the Association of Psychology Postdoctoral and Internship Centers (APPIC) national match and complete a 2000-hour Internship in Psychology at an APPIC-approved internship site and at least 3 credits in CEP 994K Internship in PhD School Psychology, for supervision purposes, during the time of the internship.

 - Dissertation.
 Successful completion and defense of the dissertation.
 Students may not earn more than 30 credits in CEP 999 Doctoral Dissertation Research, of which 24 credits are required.